Skip to content

 • Search for ucb#brc in the Collection field.
 (This is the Globus endpoint for the BRC supercluster, which connects via the supercluster's Data Transfer Node, dtn.brc.berkeley.edu.)

-• If prompted to authenticate, click the "Continue" button and follow the on-screen instructions.
+• If prompted to authenticate, click the Continue button and follow the on-screen instructions.
 (In brief, you'll be taken to an LBNL page where you can enter your BRC cluster username, along with your token PIN followed by a one-time password that you will generate via the Google Authenticator application.
 See Logging In for details on generating that password.)
+Note that in some instances you may be prompted to re-authenticate first, and you might be given a choice to login with various different identities.
+In that case it is usually best to login with an identity that includes your username as part of the ID, e.g. username@identity.69b1b.8443.data.globus.org.
+You might then be taken to a page where you will be asked to enter your BRC cluster username, along with your PIN followed by a one-time password that you generate via the Google Authenticator application.

 • Enter the path for the directory on the BRC cluster to/from which you'd like to copy files, into the Path field at left.
 (E.g. /~/ or /global/home/users/myusername for your home directory, where myusername is your BRC cluster username.
 For more details on storage locations, see the relevant User Guide page for the cluster on which you are working.)

-• Click in the Collection field at right and repeat the process for your second endpoint.
-This second endpoint would often be your own computer, which you would need to set up as an endpoint as described below.
+• Click in the Collection field at right and repeat the process for your second collection.
+This second endpoint/collection would often be your own computer, which you would need to set up as an endpoint as described below.
 (Globus also provides test endpoints, go#ep1 and go#ep2, each of which provides sample files that you can practice transferring to the cluster.)

-• In the list of files in either of the two endpoints you have chosen (i.e., in either the left or right panel), select one or more files or folders.
+• In the list of files in either of the two collections/endpoints you have chosen (i.e., in either the left or right panel), select one or more files or folders.

-• Click the appropriate "Start" button at the bottom of each endpoint to transfer these files to the other endpoint.
+• Click the appropriate "Start" button at the bottom of each collection/endpoint to transfer these files to the other collection/endpoint.

 Transferring files between Savio and your personal computer